gp-technical/stack-pack-gpapi-demo/README.md

 ## Introduction
 The main GoodPractice API (GP-API) is a comprehensive RESTful API that gives registered clients highly _secure_ access to almost all of the features we at GoodPractice use internally to create and present our award-winning content for Leaders and Managers.

 Giving clients access to the GP-API is a great idea but the big hurdle is the security.
-It is, frankly, a tricky thing to perform the security handshake, especially when you are completely new to the GP-API.
+It is typically tricky to perform the security handshake, especially when you are completely new to the GP-API.
 And of course, it is always the _first_ thing that must be done before getting access to the GP-API features.

 ## Getting Started
 To help soothe this pain we have created two ways to get started that together help provide a gentle slope-to-success.
 The first is our full [GP-API Documentation](http://docs.goodpracticeapi.apiary.io/).
 This is _smart documentation_ that allows you to review the workings of the GP-API and _safely_ try out each endpoint via a built in mock-server.
 The mock server returns static mock data whenever an end-point is called.
 In this way you can experiment and learn without any security headaches.